-Recreation facilities are provided in the main area of the forest park including a car park, café, public toilets and a grassed area with picnic tables and bench seats.
+Recreation facilities are in the main area of the forest park.
+These include a car park, café, public toilets and a grassed area with picnic tables and bench seats.
 All these facilities are managed by 'Newry, Mourne and Down District Council'.

 There are also walking trails and a tarmac scenic drive.
 In winter it's sometimes necessary for the drive to be closed due to snow and ice.
 Find out more about the things you can do at Ring of Guillion.

 Pay attention to safety signage that is erected during forestry work operations.